 What Veterans Day means

-On Monday, November 11, 2019, we celebrate the federal holiday of Veterans Day.
-This is the 100th anniversary of the holiday’s origins.
+On Wednesday, November 11, 2019, we celebrate the federal holiday of Veterans Day.

 What is Veterans Day?